shaneholloman/langgraph-builder-guide/README.md

 ## Adding New Examples

+> [!TIP]
-To add a new example from a LangGraph Builder export:
+> To add a new example from a LangGraph Builder export:
+>

-1. Place the export zip file in `/langgraph-builder-exports`
+> 1. Place the export zip file in `/langgraph-builder-exports`
-2. Create a new directory in `/examples` for your implementation
+> 2. Create a new directory in `/examples` for your implementation
-3. Implement the business logic following the patterns demonstrated in existing examples
+> 3. Implement the business logic following the patterns demonstrated in existing examples
-4. Update the root-level index.ts to point to your new example (optional)
+> 4. Update the root-level index.ts to point to your new example (optional)

 ## Documentation

+> [!NOTE]
-The `/memory-bank` directory contains detailed documentation about the implementation process, patterns, and challenges.
+> The `/memory-bank` directory contains detailed documentation about the implementation process, patterns, and challenges.
 It serves as a comprehensive guide to implementing LangGraph Builder exports.